Cynthia Bailey On Divorce Party: Is Phaedra Parks Overreacting For Ratings?

 Cynthia Bailey rarely gets upset with her co-stars on The Real Housewives of Atlanta.
 She knows when people are being harsh with one another and when they are just being silly.
-On Sunday’s episode, Kenya Moore planned a divorce party for her co-stars, Phaedra Parks and Cynthia Bailey.
-Both of them were just getting divorced and they were ready to move on as single ladies.
+On Sunday’s episode, Kenya Moore planned a divorce party for co-stars Phaedra Parks and Cynthia Bailey.
+Both of them were just getting divorced and were ready to move on as single ladies.
 While Bailey played along and cut the cake, Phaedra said she wasn’t feeling well and quickly left the party.
-Now, Bailey is speaking out and she feels that Phaedra handled the situation completely wrong.
+Now, Bailey is speaking out and feels that Phaedra handled the situation completely wrong.

-According to a Bravo report, Cynthia Bailey admits that a divorce party may not have been appropriate.
+According to a Bravo report, Cynthia Bailey admits that a divorce party might not have been appropriate.
 It’s no secret that Parks’ divorce drama with Apollo Nida has hurt her and her children.
 But it was a nice gesture for Moore to put together a party that celebrated the ladies and celebrated one chapter closing and another opening.
 As it turns out, Cynthia Bailey wasn’t exactly thrilled with celebrating her split either, but she took it in stride.

 Don't take your life for granted.
 You only get one???? #live #getyourlife #50Cynt